 Around the world, coffee production provides a livelihood for 25 million people.
-For them, coffee is a reason to get up in the morning while, for everyone else, it’s the reason they can get up in the morning.
+For them, coffee is a reason to get up in the morning (like travel insurance is for us) while, for everyone else, it’s the reason they can get up in the morning.
 Over two billion cups of coffee are drunk every single day, which raises the question of how the other five billion people manage to get anything done.

 Here are seven things you might not have known about the tasty brown drink: